 - Coordinate with other internal monitoring functions and external audit entities.

-The CAE enhances independence and meets the IIA Standard requirement of communication an indirect interaction with the board through periodic meetings with the Audit Committee, including private sessions.
+The CAO enhances independence and meets the IIA Standard requirement of communication an indirect interaction with the board through periodic meetings with the Audit Committee, including private sessions.

 The chief audit executive and staff of the internal audit department have responsibility to: